Molecular-Nanophotonics/Building-pip-Packages/Sphinx-Documentation.md

 .. automodule:: mypackage
     :members:
 ```
-Your `index.rst` should look something like:
+so your `index.rst` looks something like:
 ```
 .. mypackage documentation master file, created by sphinx-quickstart on ...